Adiabatic response for Lindblad dynamics: Observables and fluxes

 \subsection{Virtual work for Lindbladians}

-The principle of virtual work associates observables with variations of a controlled Hamiltonian $H(\phi)$ (see Section~\ref{sec:control}).
+The principle of virtual work associates observables with variations of a controlled Hamiltonian $H(\phi)$.
 Our aim here is to formulate a corresponding principle for Lindbladians.

-Observe first that $\lin$ is a (super) operator, so its variation {\em does not} define an observable and moreover, the notion of ``energy'' is ambiguous in Lindblad evolutions.
-The principle of virtual work we formulate is gauge invariant in the sense of Section~\ref{sec:ambiguity}. \begin{thm} The observables $X_\mu$ given by the joint variation of $H$ and $\Gamma$
+Observe that, first $\lin$ is a (super) operator, so its variation {\em does not} define an observable and second, the notion of ``energy'' is ambiguous in Lindblad evolutions.
+The principle of virtual work we formulate is gauge invariant in the sense of Section~\ref{sec:ambiguity}. \begin{thm} The observables $X_\mu$ given by

-are (formally) self-adjoint and free from the ambiguity in $H$ and $\Gamma$, under $\phi$ independent gauge transformations. \end{thm} \begin{proof} For $g_\alpha$ and $e$ independent of $\phi$, the gauge transformation, Eq.~(\ref{gauge}), affects the variation by
+involving the joint variation of $H$ and $\Gamma$, are (formally) self-adjoint and free from the ambiguity in $H$ and $\Gamma$, under $\phi$ independent gauge transformations. \end{thm} \begin{proof} For $g_\alpha$ and $e$ independent of $\phi$, the gauge transformation, Eq.~(\ref{gauge}), affects the variation by